 If something has gone beyond the point of a personal conflict and has turned into credible threats, whether it be online or offline, you should contact your local authorities as they are in the best position to assess the threat and intervene or assist as necessary.

 If contacted by law enforcement directly, we can work with them and provide the necessary information for their investigation of your issue.
-You can point local law enforcement to our Law Enforcement Guidelines.
+You can point local law enforcement to our Guidelines for Law Enforcement.

 If you feel the issues are legal in nature, please seek advice from a lawyer.
 Twitter cannot offer any legal advice, nor can we provide other users' information except as required by valid legal process.